Make the change. You won’t regret it.

 Since your flowchart is impossible to track or follow between people – how will you know it’s working or not?

-Most processes in real-life are run by people – not automated integrations between apps.
-Tools like Microsoft Flow, Zapier, etc. compliment Tallyfy.
+Real-life processes are run by people – they’re not just automations between apps.
+Microsoft Power Automate, Zapier, etc. compliment Tallyfy.

 Move data – but it won’t always be in sync.